Diamond Dust (2018 film)

 Diamond Dust is a 2018 Egyptian crime drama film directed by Marwan Hamed and based on the novel of the same name by Ahmed Mourad.
 The film stars Asser Yassin, Menna Shalabi, Maged El Kedwany, Mohamed Mamdouh, Eyad Nassar, and Adel Karam.
 It follows the story of Taha, a pharmacist who lives a normal life with his disabled father until he discovers a series of mysterious murders that lead him to a dark world of crime.

 Plot

 Taha (Asser Yassin) lives in Cairo.
-He works as a pharmacist, In his free time he plays the drums and looks after his father, who is wheelchair-bound and spends his days observing other people's lives through binoculars.
+He works as a pharmacist, In his free time he plays the drums and looks after his father, who is wheelchair-using and spends his days observing other people's lives through binoculars.
 When Taha returns home one morning, he finds his father dead – he has been murdered.
 The police soon drop their investigation, so Taha sets out to find the perpetrator himself.
 In the process, he learns about Cairo's darkest side, encountering cruelty and unscrupulousness, but also people who believe in change in a society devastated by corruption and clientelism.